chaowen123/cse15L-lab-report-FA23/lab_report3.md

 ./biomed/1471-2474-2-3.txt
 ./biomed/bcr45.txt
 ```
+The example above are the files that contain the string "1468" or "1471" inside the .txt files
+which are base on my perivous example `1471-2202-2-8.txt` `1471-2202-2-9.txt` `1471-2202-2-3.txt`
+these are the files that contain the string "1471" not the files name itself

 I use `$ grep -li "would yield more" biomed/*.txt` A case-insensitive search with the -l option.
 It makes the search more
 user-friendly because I don't have to worry about matching the exact case of the text that I am looking for.